csev/smoker/README.md

 Simple Python Smoke Tester
 ==========================

 This is a general purpose smoke tester.
-There are some special things it does for Sakai that will be eventually factored out into plug ins.

-The idea is to spider the application like it is a web site - retrieving every file, prettying every anchor tag and finding new links and following those links.
+The idea is to spider the application like it is spidering a web site - retrieving every link, reading the HTML, finding every anchor tag and adding those links to a "to retrieve" queue.

 In its current form it can be used to smoke test things like